fit-r2lab/r2lab-demos/oai5g-sopnode/README.md

 Then the script will configure the nodes to use the data interface used by [k8s Multus](https://github.com/k8snetworkplumbingwg/multus-cni) and it will make all the nodes join the k8s master (sopnode-l1.inria.fr by default).

+### OAI5G Pods deployment

-After that, you can log on the master (ssh oai@sopnode-l1.inria.fr) and deploy the OAI5G pods using the **demo-oai** script (under /home/oai/bin) or by running manually the following commands:
+Now, you can log on the master (ssh oai@sopnode-l1.inria.fr) and deploy the OAI5G pods using the **demo-oai** script (under /home/oai/bin) or by running manually the following commands:

 ```bash
 echo "Wait until all fit nodes are in READY state"